Losing a Pet

 2. Involve Your Child in the Funeral Process

 As we prepared for our burial at sea, I debated whether my son would be traumatized by watching Trey go down the drain.
-Strangely enough, he was so excited to get permission to flush something other than the normally permitted potty items, he quickly forgot he was sad.
+Strangely enough, he was so excited to get permission to flush something other than the normally permitted potty items, he quickly forgot he was in mourning.

-The next morning, he ran into the bathroom to see if Trey had come back.
+The next morning, he ran into the bathroom to see if Trey had resurfaced.
 Upon finding nothing when lifting the lid, he went on about his normal bathroom business.

-A few days later my mother asked him if Trey went to live in the ocean with his friend Nemo.
-My son answered, without missing a beat: "No grandma, he went down the toilet."
+A few days his grandma asked if Trey went to live in the ocean with his friend Nemo.
+My son raised his eyebrow and answered, without missing a beat: "No grandma, he went down the toilet."

 Sometimes, in the heat of the moment, we make promises we don't intend to keep.
 "I'll get you that report by 5 p.m."
 "Tomorrow I won't have a headache."